 Love is a pretty powerful tool.
 It isn’t always the only thing that drives a white knight to come to the rescue, even at his own, or the damsel’s, demise.
 Before you think you are sacrificing yourself and doing someone else a favor, figure out what is driving you to be the knight in shining armor, selflessness or selfishness?

 The white knight knows that if he slays the dragon and saves the princess, she will be forever grateful and “owes” him her life forever.
 You might have the white knight syndrome if you try to gain unconditional love through your acts of valor instead of through true love.

 A white knight knows that once he shows his dominance, the damsel forever sees him as her protector.
 But, sometimes he wants more.

-Sometimes the white knight is looking for more power over her.
+Sometimes, the white knight is looking for more power over her.
 If you save her from something horrible, then you show her how “powerful” you can be, and put her in a submissive position.

-#3 You want to be seen as “the good guy.”
-Sometimes the white knight sacrifices it all, not for the love of the damsel, but to show the townspeople how amazing he is.
+Sometimes, the white knight sacrifices it all, not for the love of the damsel, but to show the townspeople how amazing he is.
 It isn’t about the love he feels for the woman he saves.
 It is more about the recognition and adoration he gets from everyone around him.

 Being the guy who sweeps in and saves someone elevates you to a pretty big stature in a community, whether you do it intentionally or not.
 Adoration is pretty powerful.
 [Read: The 20 qualities in a guy that makes him a really good man]